ismo-karkkainen/diagrammatron/README.md

 diagrammatron-prune -i input.yaml ' provider' ' local.' 'meta.count-boundary' | sed -e 's/.root. //g' -e 's/ .expand.//g' > output.yaml
 ```

-All programs are designed to retain the source fields that they do not use.
+All programs retain the source fields that they do not use.
+Check the schemas
+if you suspect field name collisions.

 ## diagrammatron-get